sotrh/learn-wgpu/docs/beginner/tutorial1-window/README.md

 <div class="note">

 The `"wasm-example"` id is specific to my project (aka. this tutorial).
-You can substitute this for what ever id your using in your html.
-Alternatively you could add the canvas directly to the `<body>` as they do in the wgpu repo.
+You can substitute this for whatever id you're using in your HTML.
+Alternatively, you could add the canvas directly to the `<body>` as they do in the wgpu repo.
 This part is ultimately up to you.

 </div>

-That's all the web specific code we need for now.
-Next thing we need to do is build the Web Assembly itself.
+That's all the web-specific code we need for now.
+The next thing we need to do is build the Web Assembly itself.

 ## Wasm Pack

 Now you can build a wgpu application with just wasm-bindgen, but I ran into some issues doing that.
 For one, you need to install wasm-bindgen on your computer as well as include it as a dependency.
-They version you install as a dependency **needs** to exactly match the version you installed, otherwise your build will fail.
+The version you install as a dependency **needs** to exactly match the version you installed, otherwise, your build will fail.

-In order to get around this shortcoming, and to make the lives of everyone reading this easier, I opted to add [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/) to the mix.
+To get around this shortcoming, and to make the lives of everyone reading this easier, I opted to add [wasm-pack](https://rustwasm.github.io/docs/wasm-pack/) to the mix.
 Wasm-pack handles installing the correct version of wasm-bindgen for you, and it supports building for different types of web targets as well: browser, NodeJS, and bundlers such as webpack.

-In order to use wasm-pack, first you need to [install it](https://rustwasm.github.io/wasm-pack/installer/).
+To use wasm-pack, first, you need to [install it](https://rustwasm.github.io/wasm-pack/installer/).

 Once you've done that, we can use it to build our crate.
 If you only have one crate in your project, you can just use `wasm-pack build`.
-If your using a workspace, you'll have to specify what crate you want to build.
+If you're using a workspace, you'll have to specify what crate you want to build.
 Imagine your crate is a directory called `game`, you would use:

 ```bash
 wasm-pack build game